Acute Pancreatitis

 Mortality

-• The overall mortality rate is approximately 5%, rising to 25% in severe cases.
+• The overall mortality rate is approximately 5%.

 • Advances in early diagnosis and management have contributed to declining mortality rates despite the rising incidence.